GWC-UNCC/Girls-Who-Code-at-UNCC/content/about/_index.md

     twitter: https://mobile.twitter.com/gwc_uncc
     linkedin: https://www.linkedin.com/company/girls-who-code-at-unc-charlotte
     github: https://github.com/GWC-UNCC
+title: About Us
 description: ""
 team:
   enable: true
   eboard:
     title: Our Executive Board
-    text: Meet our 2022-23 GWC E-board!
+    text: Meet our 2024-25 GWC E-board!
 Our E-board members work hard all year to bring awesome opportunities and events to our members.
 Keep a look out for our annual elections towards the end of each spring semester to see how you can join us!